christianjl/PDF-Splitter/README.md

 # PDF-Splitter
-Split an existing PDF file into separate pages or create a new PDF from selected pages.
+GUI tool to split an existing PDF file into separate pages or create a new PDF from selected pages.